The-Lost-Light/Adwaita-Steam-Wallpaper/README.md

 ### Windows
 1. Install [Python] (Remember to check "Add python.exe to PATH")
 2. Download the [Source code (zip)] and unzip
-3. Copy [install_windows.exe] to the folder and run it
+3. Copy [installer-windows.exe] to the folder and run it
 4. Replace the [custom.css] to the `C:\Program Files (x86)\steam\steamui\adwaita\custom\custom.css`
 5. Change \<imgage-file-name\> your image filename like `--image-path: url("background.png");`
 6. Copy the image you want to `C:\Program Files (x86)\steam\steamui\adwaita\custom`